-Ecobrick modules are the easiest, fastest, and perhaps the funnest, ecobrick output.
+Ecobrick Milstein Modules are the easiest, fastest, and perhaps the funnest, ecobrick output.

-Ecobrick modules are versatile, durable and tremendously practical indoor furniture that can be used in any way you need them.
-Modules can be used individually as seats or combined like LEGO to create two dimensional horizontal surfaces like tables, beds, benches and more (for vertical LEGO see Dieleman Ecobrick Modules).
+Its easy to make versatile, durable and tremendously practical indoor furniture that can be used in any way you need them.
+Milstein Modules can be used individually as seats or combined like LEGO to create two dimensional horizontal surfaces like tables, beds, benches and more (for vertical LEGO see Dieleman Ecobrick Modules).
 To make the modules we use silicone sealant.
 Silcone is different from plastic (it doesn’t degrade into toxins) yet it bonds ecobricks strongly together.

 It is important to use these modules as indoor furniture.
 Ecobricks should never be exposed to the sun.
 Ultra violet (UV) rays will gradually photo-degrade the plastic bottle.
 After only two or three years, the brittle bottle will crack and burst, releasing all our hard packed plastic!
 Not good.
 Keeping plastic indoors and out of the sun will avoid this problem.